PROJET ÉNERGIE / CONSTRUCTION

 Since reducing the production of waste is actually much better than just recycling it, we strive to promote a transition from single-use disposable items to reusable ones.
 The first step taken by the association was to replace the single-use plastic shoe-covers which were used in the hospital and kindergarten to avoid dirtying buildings by reusable ones made out of fabric.
 Similar changes will be encouraged whenever relevant and possible.

-CONSTRUCTION OF A WASTE MANAGEMENT FACILITY
+CONSTRUCTION AND OPERATION OF A WASTE MANAGEMENT FACILITY

 MANUFACTURE AND ACQUISITION OF WASTE MANAGEMENT AND RECYCLING MACHINES